angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Here we successfully perform an imperfect Brainstorm pile without needing to discard our hand to LED.

-You can also utilise a spare land in hand plus a land drop to enable the creation of a perfect Brainstorm pile.
-Consider the following scenario where we have perhaps run out of fetchable lands from our deck as they are in our hand:
+You can also utilise a spare land in hand plus a land drop to enable a perfect Brainstorm pile.
+Take the following scenario where we have perhaps run out of fetchable lands from our deck as they are in our hand:

 > {U} + Brainstorm + Street Wraith + Underground Sea + Underground Sea
-> A fetchland in play, land drop available for turn
+> A fetchland in play and a land drop available for turn

 :::row{variant=PILE}
 - SW